 Start by addressing diet.
 Processed foods and sugars can cause inflammation in your dog’s stomach, decreasing acid levels, triggering acid reflux symptoms.
 Instead, consider moving to a fresh, whole food diet rich in easily digestible proteins, healthy fats, and a wide variety of colourful vegetables.
 This can help support the gut and help balance stomach acid levels.

 Try not to let their stomach get empty.
-For example, at bedtime, you can give a snack (a substantial one) and add some of our Gut Soothe to help calm the gut.
+For example, at bedtime, you can give a snack (a substantial one) and add some of our Gut Soothe to support calming in the gut.
 Or, divide your dog’s daily food into smaller portions and feed more frequently throughout the day, giving the last portion before bed (add the Gut Soothe in this case as well).
 A great bedtime snack is a small amount of mashed banana, mixed with a small amount of ginger tea, to form a slurry or paste, that your dog can easily eat.

 Reducing stress in your dog’s environment can also contribute to an improvement in acid reflux symptoms.
 Stress often results in the release of cortisol, which can slow down the digestive process.